johndaudelin/cs643-programming-assignment/README.md

 Login to AWS Educate account, and in Vocareum, click on "Account Details."
 Click on "Access your credentials" and copy the text that is displayed.
 On your EC2, create a file, `~/.aws/credentials`, and paste those copied credentials into this file.
 Re-copy and paste these credentials whenever they change (after your session ends).

+If testing locally, do the same steps as above except on your local machine.

 ## Local Java Setup

 Run the following commands: